niermann/holoaverage/docs/tutorial.rst

 distortions of the camera and the projection system of the microscope.
 This are fixed to the camera pixels.
 The flat-field correction done with the object holograms is made with the corresponding sub-region (tracked for specimen drift) of the reconstructed empty hologram.
 This requires the empty hologram reconstruction to cover the whole image area.
-For this reason the reconstruction size of the empty holograms can be chosen indepedently, and is made a little bit larger here:
+For this reason the reconstruction size of the empty holograms can be chosen independently, and is made a little bit larger here:

 ::

-        "image_size" : 512,
+        "empty_size" : 512,

-If the whole hologram area is reconstructed in the object series, the ``image_size`` parameter should be chosen identically to the ``object_size`` parameter.
+If the whole hologram area is reconstructed in the object series, the ``empty_size`` parameter should be chosen identically to the ``object_size`` parameter.